 Fishing is sovereign across the 1227km² Arctic archipelago, with a myriad of tiny ports making a living from the world's largest Atlantic Cod & Salmon stocks, seemingly abundant around the Lofoten's heavily protected sea and fisheries.
 Move mere meters inshore and the subpolar oceanic climate clashes abruptly with soaring precipitous peaks, that are more a concoction of fantasy fiction than studied geological fact.

 Arctic winter light is special.
 Its kaleidoscope of colour wraps around everything in its path like relentless yet luxurious honey, creating the most subtle of shadows.
 Bright, delicate hues of red, blue, purple and orange seem at odds with the harshness of the frigid landscape subjugated by weather existing between 68º to 69º parallel north.
-Series shot on a Phase One IQ250 / 80mm LS lens / available light.
+Series shot on Phase One XF system & available light.